arkane-systems/genie/genie/docs/readme.md

 ### Debian

 Dependent packages on Debian are _daemonize_, _dbus_, _dotnet-runtime-3.1_, _policykit-1_, and _systemd_ .
 For the most part, these are either already installed or in the distro and able to be installed automatically.
-You need _debhelper_ and _dotnet-sdk-3.1_ to build the Debian package, but not to simply build _genie_ or install locally.
+You need _debhelper_ and _dotnet-sdk-3.1_ (and optionally _pbuilder_) to build the Debian package, but not to simply build _genie_ or install locally.

 The chief exception is _dotnet-runtime-3.1_ , for which you will need to follow the installation instructions here: